-The most similar unit to Kohler Archer is definitely TOTO Drake II.
-But which unit is better?
-Well, the answer is not that simple.
+The most similar unit to the Kohler Archer is the TOTO Drake II.
+To compare the two, we’ll need to discuss several details.
 First, let’s talk about the design.

-As you may notice, they look very similar.
+As you may notice, both models look very similar.
 They have a square base and tank, and an elongated, comfortable bowl.
-However, the Drake II’s tank might look more elegant, but the final choice obviously comes to you.
-They also have a very similar front side, but the Drake II is slightly more stylish.
-Both units have a toilet seat of over 17 inches in height, which makes them ADA-compliant and accessible for young children, elders, and people with disabilities.
+The Drake II’s tank might look more elegant, but the final choice will depend on your personal style preference.
+Both units also have a toilet seat of over 17 inches in height, which makes them ADA-compliant and accessible for young children, elders, and people with disabilities.

-When it comes to the flushing system, they are a bit different.
+Let’s talk about flushing next.
+When it comes to the flushing system, these models vary slightly.
 The Archer uses AquaPiston technology which provides a 360-degree flush for a perfectly clean bowl.
 It features a leak-free performance and is amazing for a two-piece unit.
 On the other hand, Drake II uses a Tornado Flush system.
 It features three jets that create whirlpool-action, which is also very powerful.
 Of course, both units are WaterSense certified and use only 1.28 gallons of water per flush.

-Additionally, both units are two-piece models, so when it comes to installation, you shouldn’t have a problem carrying them.
-Even if you have no DIY skills, you should be able to install any of these units, as long as you can lift parts.
+Finally, thinking about construction: both units are two-piece models, so when it comes to installation, you shouldn’t have a problem carrying them.
+Even if you have no DIY skills, you should be able to install either of these units as long as you can lift the parts.

 So, who is the winner?
 Well, it’s a bit difficult to choose between two very similar models.
-However, Kohler Archer is slightly cheaper and has a more elegant look, which makes it a winner in our opinion.
+However, the Kohler Archer is slightly cheaper and has a more modern look, which makes it a winner in our opinion.

 How to Install the Kohler Archer Toilet

 Installing a new toilet in your house isn’t as difficult as it might seem.
-Check these simple steps to learn how to install the Kohler Archer toilet very easily.
+First, if you’re replacing an existing toilet, be sure to remove the old model from your bathroom.
+Then, check these 5 simple steps to learn how to install the Kohler Archer toilet:

 First, put a rag or a piece of cloth into the soil pipe to prevent odor.
 This will also prevent debris from falling in.
-Then, remove the soil pipe but make sure to also remove burrs with a knife.
+Then, remove the soil pipe, making sure to also remove any burrs with a knife.
 Attach the flange and the pipe and make sure that the pipe’s collar rests on the floor.

-Now, wipe the primer on the inner part of the closet bend and on one end of the soil pipe.
+Now, wipe primer on the inner part of the closet bend and on one end of the soil pipe.
 Then, apply PVC cement to the same places and quickly twist the pipe into the bend.
 Apply cement to the other end of the pipe and twist the flange onto the pipe.
-Make sure that the collar is properly secured to the floor and use steel screws to tighten it.
+Make sure that the collar is properly secured to the floor, using steel screws to tighten it.

 Shut off the water supply line and place a bucket under it.
 When the pipe is drained, remove the handle and stem from the valve.
-Heat the supply line joint, and when it’s hot enough, remove the flame and apply solder.
+Heat the supply line joint, and once hot enough, remove the flame and apply solder.

-Insert collar bolts into the proper flange spots and press the wax ring over it.
-Place the toilet in the right position, but make sure that each hole is positioned properly.
+Insert collar bolts into the proper flange spots and press on the wax ring.
+Place the toilet in the right position, making sure that each hole is positioned properly.
 Next, add the rubber tank-to-bowl washer at the tank’s bottom and lower the tank onto the bowl.
 Make sure to add a nylon washer onto the bolts and tighten them with your hand.
-Use a screwdriver when they stop, but don’t over tighten or the plastic might break.
+Use a screwdriver to fully tighten the bolts, but don’t over-tighten or the plastic might break.

 As you can see, buying the Kohler Archer toilet can be an excellent long-term investment.
 It’s relatively affordable and offers some of the same great features that top-quality, expensive units offer.
-If you still wish to shop on your own, be sure to check our buying tips.
+If you still wish to shop on your own, be sure to check our buying tips for more recommendations.